POS Cash Drawers for Consignment Stores

 A drawer commonly does not connect to the computer but connects to a receipt printer which connects to the computer.
 When the POS software sends a command to print a receipt, the receipt printer sends a command to the drawer to open.

 Many consignment stores don't need to print receipts because receipts have no purpose if there is a no-return policy in place.
-More advanced consignment software like BCSS allows the drawer to be connected directly to the computer so the drawer can be opened by pressing a key on the keyboard.
+More advanced consignment software like BCSS allows the drawer to be connected directly to the computer.
 Such a program also provides an alternative to printing a receipt for those times when a receipt in requested.

 Drawers with Key Locks